Home » National Parks » Rankin Ridge Trail is Wind Cave’s Highest Point

 Take a fresh look at your favorite trail next time you’re out exploring.
 You might discover something you overlooked previously, something that was always there.
 Being out in nature, and listening to the sounds, hearing no modern noises, is a special escape.
 Wind Cave National Park is a contrast in the diversity of its habitats.
 From the cave below the surface to the wide prairie above ground hiking the Rankin Ridge Trail will present a different perspective of this park.
 On a clear day the views alone are worth the journey.

 Check out Jewel Cave National Monument, Custer State Park, the Crazy Horse Memorial, Mt.
 Rushmore, the Peter Norbeck Scenic Byway and Spearfish Canyon.
-All these destinations are close proximity to Wind Cave.
+All these destinations are close proximity to Wind Cave and were part of our midwestern road trip.

 Have you hiked in Wind Cave National Park?
 Share your thoughts in the comments below.